landroide13/HOME-WORK/README.md

 ## Table of Contents

 - Palindrome App (Home Work).
-- Check the phrases if any pone is a palindrome or not.
+- Check the phrases if any one is a palindrome or not.